epfml/disco/docs/TASK.md

 ### Task

-For the task creation, we consider the main use case which does not go through the user interface :
+For the task creation of new custom tasks, if you can not go through the user interface, we recommend the following guidance:

-**I am a developper who wants to define my own task**
+**I am a developper who wants to define my own custom task**

 If you want to add a new task to our production DISCO server you have two possibilities:
   * using the user interface as described above (no coding required)